rosebudmods/skin-overrides/dev.md

 - `client`: run client for the active version
 - `server`: run server for the active version
 - `buildCurrent`: build the active version
-- `chiseledBuild`: build for ALL versions
+- `build`: build all versions
-- `chiseledPublish`: publish for all versions
+- `publishMods`: publish for all versions
+- `runClient`: runs all clients in increasing version
+- `runServer`: runs all servers in increasing version
 - `Reset active project`: reset active version
-- `Set active project to 1.21.4`: change active version
+- `Set active project to (version)`: change active version

-before doing a commit you want to reset version. probably also run `chiseledBuild` to make sure everything builds.
+before doing a commit you want to reset version. probably also run `build` to make sure everything builds.

-tasks you SHOULD NOT use are `runClient`, `runServer`, and `publishMods`.